RudWolf69/resume/README.md

 **Senior Network Analyst**
 Jan 2023 – Present

-Currently working as Senior Network Analyst in a project for Prudential of Brazil (PoB).
-The project aims to migrate PoB's actual corporate network and infrastructure into its head office network infrastructure in USA, the Prudential International Insurance
+Currently working as a Senior Network Analyst in a project for Prudential of Brazil (PoB).
+The project aims to migrate PoB's actual corporate network and infrastructure into its head office network infrastructure in the USA, the Prudential International Insurance
 (PII).

 ### EQUINIX BRAZIL